hamzahik/wakanda-studio-code-mirror/README.md

 ======

 - Select a file in the studio's file explorer
-- Hold : Ctrl + Shift + O to open the file
+- Hold : Ctrl + Shift + O on Windows and Command + Shift + O on MAC OS to open the file

 Shortcuts
 =========